The articles in this section focus on war and address various wars (see below).

 Environment, Climate Change, War and State, by JM Valantin (Members-Only)

 Islamic State (ISIS/ISIL/Daesh)

-Enter the Portal to “War against the Islamic State”
+Enter the section on the “War against the Islamic State“

 Enter the section on the “War in Libya“

 Enter the section on the “Strategic Intelligence Assessments for Syria“